moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

 ### **Create user groups**

 This YAML manifest file is used to manage access levels for the semantic model.
 It defines user groups that organize users based on their access privileges.
-In this file, you can create multiple groups and assign different users to each group, allowing you to control access to the model.By default, there is a 'default' user group in the YAML file that includes all users.
+In this file, you can create multiple groups and assign different users to each group, allowing you to control access to the model.
+By default, there is a 'default' user group in the YAML file that includes all users.

 ```yaml
 user_groups: